younyokel/ComfyUI-Lora-Manager/README.md

 ## Release Notes

+### v0.8.11
+* **Offline Image Support** - Added functionality to download and save all model example images locally, ensuring access even when offline or if images are removed from CivitAI or the site is down
+* **Resilient Download System** - Implemented pause/resume capability with checkpoint recovery that persists through restarts or unexpected exits
+* **Bug Fixes & Stability** - Resolved various issues to enhance overall reliability and performance

 ### v0.8.10
 * **Standalone Mode** - Run LoRA Manager independently from ComfyUI for a lightweight experience that works even with other stable diffusion interfaces
 * **Portable Edition** - New one-click portable version for easy startup and updates in standalone mode